Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Introduction

 \section{Introduction}

-In rank-order data we are presented with a collection of lists ranking a common ``ground set'' of items from best to worst or first to last.
-A list might express one person's preferences over a set of choices, or the places of players in a multi-player competition, and may rank all elements in the ground set, or just some subset particular to that list.
-Analysis seeks a list which is ``central'' to the lists in the data, so many lists are summarised by one list.
-Analysis with Mallows models \citep{mallows1957non} fits this description.
-Hierarchical mixture-model analysis \citep{meila2012dirichlet,tkachenko2016plackett,liu2019learning} can be used when there is a latent group structure in the population from which the lists are drawn and \cite{asfaw17} gives timeseries Malows models.
-The actor skill-vector in Plackett-Luce models \citep{luce1959possible,plackett1975analysis}, which we discuss further in \apps~\ref{app:PL-timeseries-model} and \ref{app:pl-mix-elpd}, determines a rank-order parameter with a similar meaning.
+In rank-order data we are presented with a collection of lists ranking a common set of items from best to worst or first to last.
+A list might order items according to the preferences of an assessor, or the outcome of a multiplayer game, and may rank all elements in the set or just some subset presented to an assessor.